calisvalis1010/Fim-Client/README.md

 # Fim Client
 A cmd-python-base minecraft bedrock hack client.
 Still under hard development.
 There is only V0.0.1 ALPHA version out.
-Basicly a external 1.14 client because mced is on 1.14.??.
+Basicly a external minecraft client.

 Features: